GEWIS/actions/README.md

 ## Docker release
 Workflow for building Docker images and releasing them.
 Can be used to push to GitHub and any other registry.
+The `docker-release-ghcr.yml` workflow is identical to this one, but *only* pushes to GitHub Container Registry and does not require secrets.

 ```yaml
 jobs: